oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

    ![Spatial analysis](images/analyze-08.png)

 9. In the Properties dialog, observe the section showing the analysis SQL.
 In particular, note the SDO\_INSIDE operator which performs the spatial filter.
-The SQL is slightly more involved than the most generic example because it involves a function-based spatial index for schools instead of a geometry column, and also wraps the main query with an outer SELECT to de-duplicate schools in the event that a schools was inside multiple regions.
+The SQL is slightly more involved than the most generic example because it involves a function-based spatial index for schools instead of a geometry column, and also wraps the main query with an outer SELECT to de-duplicate schools in the event that a school was inside multiple regions.

    Note also the automatically generated endpoint that streams the analysis results in GeoJSON format for consumption by any standards-based mapping client.